 A landlord in the UK is required by the law to make sure that any property available to rent assures uncompromised safety for the tenants.
-There are three main areas where landlords are expected to conduct thorough checks on an annual basis, these include:
+There are three main areas that landlords must conduct thorough checks on an annual basis; these include:

 A landlord must provide Energy Performance Certificate (EPC) to their tenants.

 Our gas safety check services are offered as part of the landlords responsibility to their tenants.

 - Gas Appliances